It has been some time since I’ve had the funds or the time really to do much of anything in the modelling realm.

 I’ve simply not had the funds to bring a lot of the work I’ve had underway forward to completion.
 Thanks to the Taxman and a payout due to being laid off, I’ve been able to order some extra parts to complete most of my Railbox cars.

-The most important of all of the parts has been a set of Microscale decals.
+The most important of all the parts has been a set of Microscale decals.

 I have a lot of these cars to re-work; at last count I believe about there were 10 in total.
 I have enough to cover 6 cars for now.
 With my layout that I’m building (currently set in 1978) there’s latitude for the Hunter Valley to have bought some similar per diem boxcars.
-These cars will be done last as I have to produce or manufacture my own decals for them.
+These cars I’ll complete last as I have to produce or manufacture my own decals for them.

 Updating the Athearn Blue Box model

-The Athearn model is, except for the roof pattern used quite accurate for the XAF10 series cars.
-The kit does not have the detail that modern day kits come with as standard, but they were only $7.50 when I bought them and even after the upgrade process will top out in real dollar terms at less than I can buy the newer models for now.
+The Athearn model is, except for the roof pattern used, correct for the XAF10 series cars.
+The kit does not have the detail that modern-day kits come with as standard, but they were only $7.50 when I bought them and even after the upgrade process will top out in real dollar terms at less than I can buy the newer models for now.
 To keep the costs down I’m making most of the add-on parts.
 To be fair I love scratch building.
 It has always been my favourite part of the hobby.